 Sony’s slimmest Cyber-shot, the DSC-T7, is more than just a camera.
 It’s skinny enough that you could use it to shim up a wobbly kitchen table or to wedge a door shut.
 Or you could weld on a little extra hardware and wear it as a belt buckle.… Read the rest

 If you prefer the McDonald’s dollar menu to dining at the Ritz, Friday night TV movies to Broadway shows, and big blocks of Velveeta to imported French Brie, then the SanDisk Sansa e130 is the perfect audio player for you.
 Just don’t ask it to deliver top-drawer audio quality or usability.… Read the rest

 “There is a design revolution going on.
 And it’s not about the winner of round 5 of the console wars.
 This is about moving our devices out into free space, no longer constrained by their own form factor.
-This is about how we start using our bodies for communication, commerce and play in a digital […]
+This is about how we start using our bodies for communication, commerce and play in a digital world.”… Read the rest

 Well, I should have lots more time for blogging now that my days won’t be taken up with the agonizing work of producing the world’s most entertaining, authoritative magazine on mobile technology.
 Yes, it’s true: Mobile magazine has folded.
 Despite having far better-written, more accurate, and better edited copy than the competition, despite having a respectably large monthly circulation, and despite selling nearly 40 pages of quite expensive ads every month, we somehow never managed to crawl out of the money pit we dug for ourselves in the early days.… Read the rest

 Sept.
 17 is Coastal Cleanup Day.
 Go catch a spork crab!

 A lot: see Don’t dumb me down, the latest installment of the Guardian’s weekly “Bad Science” column.

 … Read the rest